Communication is Key

 Even with the help of a trusted Realtor®, disputes can occur in the buying or selling process.
 Most often, it comes down to a case of miscommunication.
 We suggest talking to your agent and/or principal broker first thing.
 An open conversation goes a long way towards resolving the matter and eliminating the need for further action.

-- If no, contact the New York State Department of Consumer Protection.
+- If no, contact the New York Department of State, Division of Licensing

 The next step is to file a complaint with the Hudson Gateway Association of REALTORS®.

 - Please note that the Hudson Gateway Association of REALTORS© can determine only whether the Code of Ethics has been violated, not whether your agent has broken the law or any real estate regulations.
 Only licensing authorities or the courts have the power to make decisions related to contracts and regulations.

 - To appropriately address your legal concerns, our staff may need to refer you to the New York Real Estate Commission or the Office of the Attorney General.

 Questions and Disputes can be directed to, Brian Levine, Esq., HGAR, General Counsel & Professional Standards Administrator, [email protected] or mailed to HGAR, 1 Maple Avenue, 3rd Floor, White Plains, NY, 10605, Attn: Pro Standards Administrator